Tuesday, January 1, 2013

 Who should eat gluten free?

 Lately the gluten free diet has been in the news.
 There are many people following this diet for a variety of reasons.
-For those who are curious as to what exactly a gluten free diet is, I thought I would write a post giving a bit of background and maybe some glimpses into the future.
+For those who are curious as to what exactly a gluten free diet is, I thought I

 First, a bit of a definition of what gluten IS: gluten is the protein found in wheat, rye and barley.
 Often oats can be CONTAMINATED with wheat, so many celiacs stay away from it.
 There are gluten-free [quality tested]oats on the market, but some celiacs cannot tolerate those oats either.
 It is this protein that makes regular breads soft and doughy.
-This is often times why gluten free items are so dense
+This is often times why gluten free items are so dense.

 The one group that ABSOLUTELY has to eat gluten free are those with celiac disease.
 Celiac disease is not an allergy- rather it is an autoimmune disease.
 [There is a wheat allergy, which also requires an absolute swearing off of wheat, but not necessarily rye and barley.]
 This disease causes the body to attack itself, specifically the small villi that line the intestine.
 Because these villi are the primary receptors that process the nutrients from your food, celiac patients experience a whole host of symptoms.
 As I explain to others, your body works together as a machine- when something is missing or off, it affects the rest of your body.
 There are many symptoms, but some of the common one are gastrotintestinal issues, anemia [which leads to fatigue], headaches, infertility, and even hair loss.
 University of Chicago Celiac Disease Center says that 1 in 133 people in the Unites States has celiac disease, although 97 percent do not know it.
 Celiac disease is a genetic disorder, so it is very important to have all family members tested if you are celiac.